-• Davidson County Historical Museum’s African American Heritage Project (AAHP) mission is to collect, preserve, and interpret material culture and oral histories reflecting the lives and experiences of the African American community in Davidson County.
+• The mission of the African American Heritage Project is to gather, preserve, and share material culture and oral histories that reflect the lives and experiences of the African American community in Davidson County, North Carolina.

-• AAHP is a collaborative project comprised of museum staff, local leaders, and citizens who work together to expand Black History content within the museum’s permanent artifact collection, digital photo archive, and public research files.
+• This project is a collaborative initiative involving museum staff, volunteers, interns, local leaders, and community members.
+Together, they work to enhance the content of Black History within the Davidson County Historical Museum’s permanent artifact collection, digital archive, and public research files.

 Call For Artifacts: Have an object, photo, or document to share?